TrossenRobotics/trossen_sdk/README.md

 # Trossen Robotics Data Collection SDK

-This software was tested on Ubuntu 24.04 and the installation instructions were tested on the TOTL PC fresh ISO image.
-It provides tools for recording and replaying datasets using Trossen Robotics arms, specifically the WidowXAI series arms and kits.
+This SDK provides tools for recording and replaying datasets using Trossen Robotics arms, specifically the WidowXAI series arms and kits.
 The goal of this SDK is to facilitate data collection for robotics research and development using C++.
 We made the datasets compatible with HuggingFace(LeRobot) dataset.
 This allows user to train models using the datasets recorded with this SDK.